tylermilner/last-successful-commit-hash-action/CONTRIBUTING.md

 [released](https://help.github.com/articles/github-terms-of-service/#6-contributions-under-repository-license)
 to the public under the [project's open source license](LICENSE).

-Please note that this project is released with a [Contributor Code of Conduct](code-of-conduct).
+Please note that this project is released with a [Contributor Code of Conduct][code-of-conduct].
 By participating in this project you agree to abide by its terms.

 ## Source Code Overview